kode4food/ale/docstring/define.md

 tags: ["binding"]
 ---

 Will bind a value to a global name.
 All bindings are immutable and result in an error being raised if an attempt is made to re-bind them.
-This behavior is different than most Lisps, as they will generally fail silently in such cases.
+This behavior is different from most Lisps, as they will generally fail silently in such cases.

 #### An Example